Open Access Publishing

 The goal of open access is to improve upon the traditional scholarly publishing system by making research more accessible.
+More and more governmental and private funding agencies are requiring open access to research they fund.
 The time is ripe for improvement because of the convergence of four factors:

 - Internet: the Internet offers the potential to maximize the visibility and impact of scholarly research.

 - Copyright: by protecting their copyrights authors can increase access their scholarship.

 - Costs: the cost and the number of scholarly journals have escalated to the point where no single institution can afford to provide access to them all.